 All of our workshops are available as private lessons by appointment, or for small groups. ( up to 6 ) If you wish to schedule, call and speak with Diana at 845 758-8541, Prices are per person and except for Make Friends, do not include materials.
 Supplies and equipment needed are listed with the class descriptions.
 We highly encourage you to shop with us, and be sure that you have everything on the list.
 Call or stop by to schedule or if you have any questions.

-Also remember that we have Work in Progress Wednesdays for you if you need help with your homework!! ( free sewing time every Wednesday, 10-4:30 )
+Remember that we have Work in Progress Wednesdays for you if you need help with your homework!! ( free sewing time every Wednesday, 10-4:30 ) We want your project to be enjoyable to make, and something you will be proud to brag about, so we will do whatever you need to help you get it done.

 Make Friends with your Machine